Cindi Gay Rug Hooking

-Have you admired the smooth even work in completed rugs at the rug shows?
+Have you admired the smooth even work in completed hooked rugs at the rug hooking shows?
 Steaming is not an optional step.
 It makes a huge difference in the finished product.
 Try steaming yours and it will look as smooth and professional as the rugs on display.

 I usually steam twice.
 Once when the hooking is complete and before the whipping is started and again when the whipping is complete.
 At an absolute minimum you will need to steam at least once.